-The Indian Springs Village Association is pleased to announce the winners for Best Home and Best Neighborhood for the 2014 Holiday Lighting and Decorating Contest sponsored by The Woodlands Township.
+The Indian Springs Village Association would like to congratulate the following winners of the 2013 Holiday Lighting & Decorating Contest sponsored by The Woodlands Township.

 Congratulations to the Winners of the 2012 Holiday Lighting and Decorating Contest

 The winner of the 2012 Best House award in Indian Springs goes to 17 Sunshower Court in Peaceful Canyon.